Cyprus Offshore Company in 2026: What the Search Term Actually Means

 The honest cases where Cyprus is not the right pick:

 - You need zero corporate tax.
 Cyprus is 15% from 2026.
-If you need genuine 0%, you’re looking at Estonia (0% on retained, 22% on distribution) or jurisdictions outside the EU — and outside the EU comes with a different set of trade-offs (banking, treaty access, reputation).
+If you need genuine 0%, you’re looking at Estonia (0% on retained, 22% on distribution) or jurisdictions outside the EU.
+Outside the EU comes with a different set of trade-offs (banking, treaty access, reputation).

 - You need secrecy.
 Cyprus has a UBO register (restricted, but obliged-entity-accessible), full CRS exchange, and a public Registrar.
 If your model depends on your name not appearing on any list a meaningful counterparty can see, Cyprus will not deliver.